espeak-ng/espeak-ng/README.md

 The [main documentation](docs/index.md) for eSpeak NG provides more information on using and creating voices/languages for for eSpeak NG.

+The [espeak-ng](src/espeak-ng.1.ronn) command-line documentation provides a reference of the different command-line options available, with example usage.

 ## Building Voices